Nima-Khodabandelou/Notes/notes.md

 ##
 - SOLID Principles (not specific to Java)
+###

-      1- Single Responsibility for Each class -> There should be just one reason to change the class.
+      1- Single Responsibility for Each class: There should be just one reason to change the class.
-	     Advantages:
+      1-1- Advantages:
            Fewer tests for each class.
            Lower coupling –> fewer dependencies.
            Smaller and well-organized classes
       2- Class shoud be Opened for Extension and Closed for Modification.
-	     Otherwise -> modifying the existing code -> potential new bugs
-	     If fixing bugs -> extend the class
+Otherwise, modifying the existing code -> potential new bugs.
+If fixing bugs -> extend the class.
       3- Liskov Substitution: If class A is a subtype of class B, one should be able to replace B with A without disrupting the behavior of the program.
       4- Interface Segregation: larger interfaces be splited into smaller ones -> More specific methods in each interface
-      5- Dependency Inversion: Decoupling software modules
-             -> high/low-level modules and details depend on abstractions
+      5- Dependency Inversion.
+Decoupling software modules -> high/low-level modules and details depend on abstractions
 ##
 - OOP

-      obj:
+      Obj:
 	   real-time entity having state and behavior
 	   instance of class
 	   instance variables <-> obj state
            methods <-> obj behavior
            create using new keyword.
            obj refs <-> init to null
       Inheritance:
-         code reusability -> sub need not redefine method of super unless need to provide specific impl.
+           Code reusability -> sub need not redefine method of super unless need to provide specific impl.
            Runtime polymorphism -> simulate inheritance with real-time objs -> makes OOPs more realistic.
-         provides data hiding -> super hide data from sub Method overriding
+           Provides data hiding -> super hide data from sub Method overriding
       Abstraction:
-	focus on what obj does instead of how it does
+          Focus on what obj does instead of how it does
-      encapsulation:
+      Encapsulation:
-	wraps code and data into single unit read-only class:
+          Wraps code and data into single unit Read-only class
 	          private fileds
 	          no setter
-	   getter return private fields to main method write-only class:
+	          getter return private fields to main method Write-only class
 	          private fileds
 	          no getter
 	          setter set value passed from main to private fields
       Acccess modifiers:
 	      Default: accessible within package
 	      Protected: accessible by class and sub of same package, or by sub in another package
 	      Public: accessible anywhere
 	      Private: accessible within class
-      constructor:
+      Constructor:
 	      special method to init state
-	      invoke when class instantiate, obj created, and memory allocated for obj -> no sense to make it static default constructor called on obj creation
-	         using new keyword
-	      no explicit return type
+	      invoke when class instantiate, obj created, and memory allocated for obj -> no sense to make it static default constructor called on obj creation using new keyword no explicit return type
 	      not inherited
 	      can't be final